wapadda/kernelcare-doc/docs/kernelcare_enterprise/README.md

 KernelCare.ePortal is a web management console for KernelCare for servers located behind the firewall, with no internet access.
 It is part of KernelCare Enterprise offering, and should be installed on premisses

+## ePortal Hardware Requirements

+ePortal machine disk size doesn't change with the number of connected servers.

+Requirements are always the same:

+100 GB minimum
+200 GB recommended
+SSD

+**SSD is the crucial requirement.**

+As far as other requirements concerned, we have tested the following configuration and the following number of connected servers:

+10k of connected machines is the maximum for the following requirements:
+`o` VM,
+`o` 1 VCPU
+`o` 1 GB RAM
+75k of connected machines is the maximum for the following requirements:
+`o` Core i5
+`o` 1 CPU
+`o` 4 GB RAM.

 ## Installation